rowoflo/ArduinoLibrary_BMP085/README.txt

     See BMP085.h header file for class information.

 NOTES:
-    If running on an Arduino that orperates at 5V (e.g. UNO) it is recommended to use a logic level converter for the I2C interface because the sensor runs at 3.3V.
-However, it has been found that hooking that the sensor operates normally if it is hooked up directly.
+    If running on an Arduino that operates at 5V (e.g. UNO) it is recommended to use a logic level converter for the I2C interface because the sensor runs at 3.3V.
+However, it has been found that the sensor operates normally if it is hooked up directly to the Arduino.

 EXAMPLES:
     Example 1: Initializing sensor and printing current temperature, pressure,